Superintegrability for some $(q,t)$-deformed matrix models: Introduction

 There has been the progress in superintegrability for some $(q,t)$-deformed matrix models.
 The Selberg integral \cite{Selberg}, as the generalization of the Euler beta function, was initially used to prove some outstanding conjectures in random matrix theory \cite{Forrester08}, then was widely used in orthogonal polynomial theory \cite{AmotoJ} and conformal field theory \cite{Fateev}.
 The integral has been evaluated in various forms \cite{Askey,Aomoto,Diejen,Warnaar1,Warnaar2}.
-The $q$-Selberg integral \cite{Askey,Aomoto}, as the $q$-analogue of Selberg integral, is closely related to the $(q,t)$-deformed hypergeometric functions \cite{Mac13,Kaneko2}.
+The $q$-Selberg integral \cite{Askey,Aomoto}, as the $q$-analogue of Selberg integral, is closely related to the $(q,t)$-deformed hypergeometric functions \cite{MacII,Kaneko2}.
 The superintegrability relations for the $q$-Selberg integral were analyzed in Refs. \cite{Kadell,Macdonald,Kaneko2}.

 Some $(q,t)$-deformed matrix models associated with the $\mathcal{N}=2$ supersymmetric gauge theory on the 3-manifold $D^2\times_qS^1$ were considered in Ref.\cite{Cassia}.
-Some of them can be regarded as the $(q,t)$-deformations of the Laguerre and Gaussian ensembles.
+Some of them can be regarded as the $(q,t)$-analogue of the Laguerre and Gaussian (or Hermite) ensembles.
 Their superintegrability relations were conjectured by solving the $q$-Virasoro constraints \cite{Cassia,Nedelin}.
 Recently, the superintegrability of the $(q,t)$-deformed Gaussian ensemble has been proved \cite{Forrester25} through the theory of $q$-orthogonal polynomials \cite{Baker00}.

 The refined Chern-Simons theory \cite{Aganagic} has been introduced to give a new physical interpretation for certain refined knot invariants which is previously constructed by homological methods \cite{Dunfield}.
 The unknot partition function for refined Chern-Simons model is given by a $(q,t)$-deformed matrix integral \cite{Aganagic2}.
 The conjecture for its superintegrability relation was made in Ref.\cite{Cassia22} and still remains open.